Italy's League seeks to trigger elections, files censure motion

 "Those who waste time are harming the country and only thinking about holding onto their posts."

+The heads of political groups in Italy's Senate will meet on Monday to set a timetable for the no-confidence vote, the upper house press office said in a statement on Friday.

-Salvini's shock announcement, which followed a period of intense public feuding between the two parties, throws the euro zone's third-largest economy into deeper political uncertainty just as it was due to start 2020 budget preparations.
+Salvini's shock announcement on Thursday, which followed a period of intense public feuding between the two parties, throws the euro zone's third-largest economy into deeper political uncertainty just as it was due to start 2020 budget preparations.

 An election could be held as early as October.

 Investors reacted by selling off Italian government bonds and stocks on Friday.
 Yields on 10-year bonds touched a five-week high, their biggest daily rise since May 2018.
-The Italian blue-chip index fell 2.3%, with the turmoil helping to push other European stock markets lower.
+The Italian blue-chip index fell 2.3%, with banks leading the decline and helping push other European stock markets lower.

 Salvini said in a statement on Thursday he had told Prime Minister Giuseppe Conte, who belongs to neither coalition party, that the alliance with 5-Star had collapsed after barely a year in power and "we should quickly give the choice back to the voters".
 He said cabinet meetings were dogged by disputes.